-- Plague is caused by the bacteria Yersinia pestis, a zoonotic bacteria, usually found in small mammals and their fleas.
+- Plague is caused by the bacteria Yersinia pestis, a zoonotic bacteria usually found in small mammals and their fleas.

-- 2010 – 2015 there were 3248 cases reported worldwide, including 584 deaths.
+- From 2010 to 2015 there were 3248 cases reported worldwide, including 584 deaths.

 Plague is an infectious disease caused by the bacteria Yersinia pestis, a zoonotic bacteria, usually found in small mammals and their fleas.
-It is transmitted between animals from their fleas.
+It is transmitted between animals through fleas.
 Humans can be infected through:

-From 2010 to 2015 there were 3248 cases reported worldwide, including 584 deaths.
+From 2010 to 2015, there were 3248 cases reported worldwide, including 584 deaths.

 Signs and symptoms

 People infected with plague usually develop acute febrile disease with other non-specific systemic symptoms after an incubation period of one to seven days, such as sudden onset of fever, chills, head and body aches, and weakness, vomiting and nausea.